Kelsey Creek (Lake County): Course

-Watershed
+Geology

-The region holds greywacke sandstone, chert and serpentinite rocks of the Franciscan Assemblage that have been highly sheared and faulted with ridges and valleys trending northwest-southeast.
+The region holds greywacke sandstone, chert and serpentinite rocks of the Franciscan Assemblage that have been highly sheared and faulted with ridges and valleys trending northwest–southeast.

 The area is seismically very active, but the earthquakes are low intensity.

 Landslides are very common throughout the upper part of the watershed, The Geysers area.

 In this area the soils are shallow loams and gravelly loams over bedrock, and are relatively infertile with low levels of nitrogen.

 They are vulnerable to erosion if disturbed by construction.

 The watershed of the creek covers 28614 acre in Lake County.